junxit/us-congress-bills-115/metadata.md

 - 2018-01-09 — Placed on the House Calendar, Calendar No. 116.
 - 2018-01-09 — The House Committee on Rules reported an original measure, H. Rept.
 115-504, by Mr. Collins (GA).
 - 2018-01-09 — The House Committee on Rules reported an original measure, H. Rept.
 115-504, by Mr. Collins (GA).
+- 2018-01-10 — Considered as privileged matter. (consideration: CR H103-112)
+- 2018-01-10 — DEBATE - The House proceeded with one hour of debate on H. Res.
+682.
+- 2018-01-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-01-10 — On agreeing to the resolution Agreed to by the Yeas and Nays: 233 - 181 (Roll no. 8). (text: CR H103)
+- 2018-01-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 233 - 181 (Roll no. 8).(text: CR H103)
+- 2018-01-10 — The previous question was ordered without objection.